eggpi/ea072/relatorio/relatorio.md

 local_search(generation):
 	for individual in generation:
-		let s1 and s2 be subsets in the bipartition determined by the individual let bigger_set be the subset with largest element sum let fitness be the fitness of the individual
+		let s1 and s2 be subsets in the bipartition determined by the individual let bigger_set be the subset (s1 or s2) with largest element sum let fitness be the fitness of the individual

 		bigger_set = sort(bigger_set)